Mentors

 Dr. Gibson’s research focuses on clinical pathogenesis interstitial lung diseases including idiopathic pulmonary fibrosis, Sarcoidosis, autoimmune lung disease, and occupational lung disease.
 Dr. Gibson conducts studies that include early and late phase clinical trials of novel therapeutics in interstitial lung disease, the discovery of biomarkers of disease activity and progression, and clinical translational studies of disease pathogenesis.
 He has published a number of translational studies to identify unique biomarkers of disease activity in idiopathic pulmonary fibrosis and other interstitial lung diseases, studies of novel interventions in acute IPF exacerbations, as well as studies of gene expression profiling in IPF lungs.
 He has discovered a number of peripheral blood biomarkers that have been useful predicting disease progression in idiopathic pulmonary fibrosis.
 He has participated in multinational Studies of the genetics of IPF and Sarcoidosis.

-Associate Professor of Medicine, Division of Pulmonary, Allergy and Critical Care Medicine
+Professor of Medicine, Division of Pulmonary, Allergy, Critical Care, and Sleep Medicine

-Professor of Medicine and Chief, Division of Pulmonary, Allergy and Critical Care Medicine
+Professor of Medicine and Chief, Division of Pulmonary, Allergy, Critical Care, and Sleep Medicine

 Professor of Immunology and Clinical and Translational Research